Skip to main content

 Don Fernando

-Bass-baritone Dashon Burton’s 2025–26 season highlights include Beethoven’s Ninth Symphony and Fidelio with The Cleveland Orchestra, Mahler’s Songs of a Wayfarer with the New Jersey Symphony, Britten’s War Requiem with the Erie Philharmonic, and Handel’s Messiah at Augustana College.
-He also appears in recital at The Phillips Collection in Washington, DC.
+Bass-baritone Dashon Burton’s 2025–26 season highlights include Beethoven’s Ninth Symphony and Fidelio with The Cleveland Orchestra.
+He also sings Mahler’s Songs of a Wayfarer and Mozart’s Requiem with the New Jersey Symphony, appears with the Bach Choir of Bethlehem, and presents a recital at The Phillips Collection.

-A three-time Grammy Award winner, Burton earned Best Classical Solo Vocal Album in 2021 for Ethyl Smyth’s The Prison with the Experiential Orchestra, and has twice won with the vocal ensemble Roomful of Teeth, of which he is a founding member.
-His discography also includes Songs of Struggle & Redemption: We Shall Overcome, Paul Moravec’s Sanctuary Road, and Caroline Shaw’s The Listeners with Philharmonia Baroque Orchestra.
+Burton received the Grammy Award for Best Classical Solo Vocal Album in 2021 for Ethyl Smyth’s The Prison with The Experiential Orchestra and has twice won with the vocal ensemble Roomful of Teeth, of which he is a founding member.
+His discography also includes Paul Moravec’s Sanctuary Road and Caroline Shaw’s The Listeners.

-Burton holds degrees from Oberlin College and Conservatory and Yale University’s Institute of Sacred Music.
-He is assistant professor of voice at Vanderbilt University’s Blair School of Music.
+Burton holds degrees from Oberlin College and Conservatory and Yale University.
+He is assistant professor of voice at Vanderbilt University.

 The Cleveland Orchestra Chorus